 Work from the bottom up

 As we’ve stated, tank liners are custom-fitted to match the exact dimensions of a specific tank.
-The margin for error, therefore, is quite small.
+That means the margin for error is quite small.
 In order to avoid any miscalculations, it’s in your best interest to install the liner from the bottom up.
-When you work from the top down, you run the risk of corners and seams not matching up exactly, which will cause the seal between tank and liner to be slightly looser.
-Starting from the bottom and working your way up, however, allows you to see exactly where corners and seams will lie, allowing you to adjust as needed before you secure the liner for good.
+When you work from the top down, you run the risk of corners and seams not matching up exactly, which will cause the seal to be slightly looser.
+Starting from the bottom and working your way up, however, allows you to see exactly where corners and seams will lie, allowing you to adjust as needed before you secure the liner into place.
+Trying to make adjustments when going from the top down is much more difficult.

 Don’t mishandle the liner

-While industrial tank liners are rather durable and quite resistant to wear and tear, it’s still best to install the liner with as much care as possible.
-To install the liner you will need to enter the tank and walk on the liner.
+While industrial tank liners are rather durable and quite resistant to wear and tear, it’s still best to perform an industrial tank liner installation with as much care as possible.
+To properly put in the liner, you will need to enter the tank and walk on the liner in order to exert the pressure needed to seal it down.
 Do not wear shoes that could scuff or tear the tank liner, and be sure that your shoes are free of dirt and debris before entering the tank.
 Consider fitting plastic coverings over your shoes for an added layer of protection.
-If you are using a ladder to enter and exit the tank, be sure to first cover the feet of the ladder with padding.
-The harsh corners of a ladder can easily cause tears in the tank lining.
+If you are using a ladder to enter and exit the tank, be sure to first cover the feet of the ladder with padding as well.
+The sharp corners of a ladder can easily cause tears in the tank lining.